1945 First Air Force Aces football team

 The 1945 First Air Force Aces football team represented the First Air Force based at Mitchel Field during the 1945 college football season.
 The Aces competed in the Army Air Forces League (AAF League) with six others teams from the United States Army Air Forces.
 Led by head coach Jesse Yarborough, the Aces compiled an overall record of 3–2–3 with a mark of 2–2–2 in league play, placing fourth in the AAF League.
 Major Yarborough's coaching staff consisted of Lieutenant Clyde Crabtree as backfield coach, Staff Sergeant George Platukis as line coach, and Lieutenant Art White as ends coach.
 White and Platukis were also players for the team.
 The team's roster included Frank Damiani and Bill Paschal, who had both played for the New York Giants of the National Football League (NFL).
+It also included Lieutenant John Adams, a fine end at University of Minnesota; Staff Sergeant Albert Sabol, an All Big Ten tackle at Indiana University; Private First Class Steve Sucic, a crashing fullback at Illinois University; and Private First Class Bobby Paffrath, a quarterback from University of Minnesota.